FTcode/Pushy/README.md

 You can try Pushy via the [online interpreter](https://tio.run/nexus/pushy), provided by @DennisMitchell.

-If you want to run a script locally, download `pushy.py` and `pushy_interpreter.py`.
-You can then use the following syntax on the command line:
+If you want to run a script locally, download `pushy.py` and `pushy_interpreter.py` from the 'source' folder.
+You can then use Pushy from the command line like so:

  - `$ pushy f <script-file> [input]`: Open the given file and run as a Pushy script.
 Input is an (optional) Python 3 literal.
  - `$ pushy t <script-text> [input]`: Directly run the second argument as a Pushy script.